 A Butterball turkey is a tender, juicy, and gluten-free turkey that is raised with no hormones.
 According to butterball.com, it’s a high-quality product since they use natural ingredients and is minimally processed.

 You can keep your butterball turkey frozen for up to 2 years.
-Once you thaw it, keep it refrigerated for another 3-4 before cooking.
+Once you thaw it and don’t get time to cook immediately, keep it refrigerated for another 3-4 days before cooking.

 A four-year-old frozen turkey is only good to consume if it has been stored at or below 0°F throughout.
 Temperature fluctuation is a major issue when it comes to perishable foods and can therefore make your turkey unfit for consumption if it has been in the freezer for that long.